LAST UPDATED: February 22nd, 2021

 Many guys I see at the gym are trying to find a way how to lose weight without losing muscle mass.

-Building muscles and losing fat are two separate processes which need to be well carried out.
+Building muscles and losing fat are two separate processes that need to be well carried out.

 That’s why you need to pay more attention to either process at different times during your training and diet.